Jožef Holpert

-Jožef Holpert (born 13 March 1961 in Bezdan) is a former Yugoslav handball player who competed in the 1988 Summer Olympics.
-In 1988, he was part of the Yugoslav team, which won the bronze medal.
+Jožef Holpert (born 13 March 1961 in Bezdan) is a former Yugoslav handball player who was part of the Yugoslava team that won the 1986 World Championship.
+In 1988, he was part of the Yugoslav team, which won the bronze medals at the 1988 Summer Olympics.
 He played all six matches and scored 15 goals.

+Career

+Holpert played 15 years for RK Crvenka, where he won the 1988 Yugoslav Cup.

+At the 1981 U21 World Championship he won gold medals.

+Private

+His son who is also called, Jožef Holpert, is also a handball player who played for the Serbian national team.
+His daughter also plays handball.